0x646e78/0x646e78.github.io/infosec-acronyms.md

 In future I will update to link the entries to glossary explanations.

-To update or add an item please open a pull request  or issue on the [repository](repo).
+To update or add an item please open a pull request  or issue on the [repository][repo].

 ## Acronyms & Abbreviations List